Lochzin/Sprite-Render-Tool-Wiki/docs/en/Future-Features.md

 ### Visual Debug Tools

 - **Light Pivot Rotation Visualizer**: A visual debug tool to help visualize and adjust pivot rotation angles for cameras at different angles (not just horizontal).
-This will make it easier to set up lighting for renders from above, diagonally, or in multiple planes.
+This feature was attempted once but could not be implemented due to Blender API limitations.
+It may be revisited in the future if there is significant user demand.

 ### Animation Features